 Unless Facebook has crashed in 25% of the country again, you’re probably trying to get ads and posts ready for Thanksgiving and Christmas.
 If you’re ahead of the game, you’re also trying to get people to connect in Facebook groups.

 Some churches just aren’t ready and may never be ready for Facebook Groups, but some just need your know-how and computer wizardry to set them up and off they would go!
 That’s what’s happened at my church.
 I’ve never seen a more active and responsive social media crowd.
 Trust me, I know how #blessed I am with that.
-We have 12 active groups and are about to start launching 5-7 more before Christmas.
+We currently have 25 active to somewhat active Facebook groups connected to our church.

 Identify the Purpose of the Facebook Groups

-Last, there are the leader groups.
-We haven’t launched very many of these yet because we’re still tweaking how we want these to work.
-However, these are groups for your volunteer teams to connect.
+Last, there are the volunteer groups.
+Ministry leaders run these groups and use them to connect with their volunteer teams.
+These are groups for your volunteer teams to connect.
 They’re great for sharing stories, training, organizing food for events, etc.

 Imagine a group of student leaders, where the youth pastor goes live every Tuesday to walk you through the small group lesson you got on Monday so you can explain it really well on Wednesday?
+Or a connections group that creates training videos on how to greet and where to stand when you hold the door?
 Lots of great applications of a group for leadership.
 Now, if your team just didn’t think Facebook was stupid….amiright?

 Set Up the Facebook Group Correctly